 Can I post your handouts, comics, and/or GIFs?

-You said on your website that a school device and/or network filters can be set to allow certain YouTube videos to show and block all others?
+You have on your website that a school device and/or network filters can be set to allow certain YouTube videos to show and block all other YouTube videos?

 Google (who owns YouTube) explains here how entire channels can be approved OR even specific videos on a school device or network https://www.blog.google/outreach-initiatives/education/more-ways-for-schools-organizations-to/ They have an additional help page: https://support.google.com/a/topic/6206681 .
 In addition to the above, or as an alternative to the above, if a district has student assigned devices (some schools are now 1:1), the district can set up "restricted mode" on the devices they give out.
 YouTube Restricted mode hides comments and filters out many inappropriate videos from the search. https://support.google.com/youtube/answer/174084?co=GENIE.Platform%3DDesktop&hl=en